sftwre/miMoney/README.md

 #Goals
 Users can search for the details of their financial goals by the title of the project.
 Enter the name of a goal exactly as it appears on the Current Goals tab of the Financial Overview tab.
 Ex : Ashton Martin

+ Users can also track the status of their Budgets by selecting a Budget from the Current Budget panel.
+Select Edit to change your spending limit for a specific spending category.